dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

     }
 }
 ```
 This doesn't require entity types to be inherited from or navigation properties to be virtual and allows entity instances created with `new` to lazy-load once attached to a context.
-However, it requires a reference to the `ILazyLoader` service, which couples entity types to the EF Core assembly.
-To avoid this EF Core allows the `ILazyLoader.Load` method to be injected as a delegate.
+However, it requires a reference to the `ILazyLoader` service, which is defined in the [Microsoft.EntityFrameworkCore.Abstractions](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Abstractions/) package.
+This package contains a minimal set of types so that there is very little impact in depending on it.
+However, to completely avoid depending on any EF Core packages in the entity types, it is possible to inject the `ILazyLoader.Load` method as a delegate.
 For example:
 ```Csharp
 public class Blog
 {